AndrewLipman/Project-Portfolio-II-FinalRepo/README.md

 # Project-Portfolio-II-FinalRepo

-Collection of my coding projects from project portfolio II
+This repository is dedicated to my coding projects in Project Portfolio II.
+These projects will include my Integrative Restaraunt Database, Time Tracker Application, and a custom Quote application.